 It is no coincidence that success has followed University of Virginia head coach Steve Swanson throughout his career.
-In his 23rd season as a head coach, his 13th at Virginia, he has established himself as one of the elite coaches in collegiate soccer, and certainly one of the most respected.
-Swanson has led his teams to five conference championships, 17 NCAA Tournament appearances and 21 consecutive winning seasons during his 22-year career.
+In his 24th season as a head coach, his 14th at Virginia, he has established himself as one of the elite coaches in collegiate soccer, and certainly one of the most respected.
+Swanson has led his teams to six conference championships, 19 NCAA Tournament appearances and 23 consecutive winning seasons during his 24-year career.

 Swanson came to Virginia after two highly successful stops at Stanford and Dartmouth.
 At Dartmouth, Swanson guided the Big Green to national prominence.
 He did an equally impressive job at Stanford, helping maintain the program's standing as one of the premier teams in the country while leading the Cardinal to two Pac-10 titles in four seasons.
 In 2004, he led Virginia to the first ACC Championship in school history, making him the only coach in Division I history to win titles in three different conferences.
+He has since become the only coach in history to win multiple conference championships in three difference conferences.
 Swanson also enjoyed success as a player in college and as a professional.

-In addition to his collegiate coaching experience, Swanson has been associated with the United States youth national teams for over a decade and he was named head coach of the U-20 Women's National Team in 2011.
-It is the third different age group he has led for the US Soccer Federation.
+In addition to his collegiate coaching experience, Swanson has been associated with the United States youth national teams for over a decade.
+He was the head coach of the U-20 Women's National Team from 2011-12, leading the team to a World Cup championship.
+In December 2013, Swanson was named the head coach of the United States U-23 National Team.
+It is the fourth different age group he has led for the US Soccer Federation.

-Last season, Swanson led Virginia to a 17-5-2 record and a NCAA quarterfinal appearance.
-It was the seventh consecutive year the Cavaliers had reached at least the round of 16 of the postseason.
+In 2011, Swanson led Virginia to a 17-5-2 record and a NCAA quarterfinal appearance.
 In 2010, the Cavaliers posted a 15-5-2 record, highlighted by a 3-2 overtime win over No. 1 Boston College, the program's first win over a top-ranked team and Swanson's 250th career victory.
 The Cavaliers went 10-6-6 in 2009 and 15-5-3 in 2008, reaching the NCAA round of 16 both seasons.
 In 2007, the Cavaliers went 13-4-6 and reached the round of 16 of the NCAA Tournament.
 A strong defense highlighted that year as Virginia led the nation with a 0.40 goals against average and set a school record with 15 shutouts.

 In 2006, Virginia went 12-8-2, reaching the round of 16 of the NCAA Tournament.
 During the year, Swanson recorded his 200th career win and his 100th win at Virginia.
 In 2005, the Cavaliers tied a school record for wins in a season with 18.
 The team reached the quarterfinals of the NCAA Tournament for the third time in school history and finished the year with a top-10 ranking for the fourth time in the past five years.